george-matheou/freddo-project/README.md

 ## Install/uninstall FREDDO

-**A) Network Interfaces** <br />
-FREDDO utilizes two different network interfaces for inter-node communication: *Custom Network Interface (CNI)* and *MPI*.
-CNI is an optimized implementation with TCP sockets and implements a fully connected mesh of inter-node connections (i.e., each node maintains a connection to all other nodes).
-Currently, CNI supports only Ethernet-based interconnects.
-The major benefits of providing MPI support are portability and flexibility.
-We have tested FREDDO with OpenMPI (Versions: 1.8.4, 2.0.1 and 2.1.1).
-However, we expect that FREDDO will work with any MPI version that supports multithreading.
-FREDDO with CNI support is called *FREDDO+CNI* and FREDDO with MPI support is called *FREDDO+MPI*.

 **B) Install Prerequisites**
 1. GCC compiler with C++11 support
-2. Install an MPI Library with multi-threading support in the case you want to use FREDDO+MPI
+2. MPI library with multi-threading support.
+FREDDO has been tested with OpenMPI (Versions: 1.8.4, 2.0.1 and 2.1.1).
+However, we expect that FREDDO will work with any MPI version that supports multithreading.

 **C) Install FREDDO**
 - Go to *freddo* directory